sretta/wire_sentinel/INSTALL-alpine.md

     ./install.sh
     ```

-    The script will build the `wire-sentinel` binary, install it to `/usr/local/bin`, copy the configuration file to `/etc/wire-sentinel/wire-sentinel.toml`, and set up the OpenRC service.
+    The script will build the `wire-sentinel` binary, install it to `/opt/wire-sentinel/bin`, copy the configuration file to `/etc/wire-sentinel/wire-sentinel.toml`, and set up the OpenRC service.
+    The service is configured to start automatically on boot.

 ## Configuration